lenny/rspec-announce/README.md

 ## Why?

 Integration/feature specs can be very slow.
-For such specs, I sometimes find it worthwhile to compromise on the "single expectation per example" thing, in the interest of speed.
+For such specs, I sometimes find it worthwhile to compromise on the "single expectation per example" thing in the interest of speed.
 I often prefer to chain naturally sequenced scenarios together to avoid multiple setups, but doing so can make it hard to see the story amongst the details.